TimKuijten/Project2/README.md

 To check if there is a relation between ratings from Glovo, TripAdvisor and the Cuisine type we made this scatterplot but apart from that restaurants score higher in general on Glovo, there is no relation with the cuisine type.

-##Conclusion
+### Conclusion

 At the end we can conclude that:
 - People that leave a review on Glovo are about 10% more positive than people on TripAdvisor; even when it is about the same restaurant.
 This might have to do with the way the Glovo app is asking for a review (thumb up/thumb down) when you open the app once you received your food.
 While for TripAdvisor you have to actively leave a review.
+- The more reviews the more difficult it is to have a high average score
 - Most restaurants that deliver food deliver Pizza or Burgers, while when it comes to going out for dinner most restaurants serve Medeterranian dishes.
-Sushi however, is very popular for both.
+Sushi/Japanese however, is very popular for both.
 - With getting breakfast or brunch delivered you can't go wrong; those two categories have the highest rating of all on Glovo.
-- When going out for Dinner in Barcelona you should go to a Southern-Italian or Polish restaurant; both have an average score of 100% on TripAdvisor.
+- When going out for Dinner in Barcelona you should go to Polish restaurant it has an average of 100% on TripAdvisor (based on low amount of reviews).
-- Avoid Turkish restaurants to go to or order from, this is the only cuisine that is in the list of worst scoring cuisines in both lists.
+- Avoid Kebab/Turkish restaurants to go to or order from, this is the only cuisine that is in the list of worst scoring cuisines in both lists.